HartreeY/RESK/README.md

 ```
 ![alt text](https://github.com/HartreeY/RESK/blob/master/img/readme1.gif?raw=true)

 The above examples use the finite-sites model for individual genotypes.
 For every `rangeexp` function, there is also an infinite-sites equivalent (e.g. `rangeexp_inf`).
 The `_inf` functions are computationally faster, but due to the nature of the model, they cannot output hetero- and homozygosities.
+Instead, they can output **del** and **ben** (deme-average number of deleterious and beneficial mutations).
+The finite-sites function currently only simulate deleterious mutations.
 Here are some visualised examples of running `_inf` functions:

 `rangeexp_cylinder_inf`: